pygame/pygame/docs/reST/tut/SurfarrayIntro.rst

         xfade = src + diff.astype(N.uint)
         surfdemo_show(xfade, 'xfade')

-      Lastly, we are cross fading between the original image and a solid blue-ish image.
+      Lastly, we are cross fading between the original image and a solid bluish image.
 Not exciting, but the dest image could be anything, and changing the 0.50 multiplier will let you choose any step in a linear crossfade between two images.